 So you’ve successfully installed macOS 10.14 Mojave to find out that your Mac’s performance got worse.
-This maybe not a Mojave-specific issue, though.
-Normally, people judge the efficiency of their Mac by looking at speed of their most-used apps.
-If your Mac hangs while you’re using Skype, for example, this may be due to Skype conflicting with the Mojave Beta, thus a completely an app-related problem.
+This may not be a Mojave-specific issue, though.
+Normally, people judge the efficiency of their Mac by looking at the speed of their most-used apps.
+If your Mac hangs while you’re using Skype, for example, this may be due to Skype conflicting with the Mojave, thus a completely app-related problem.
 But, anyway, it’s a good idea to do a basic health check of your system.

 1. Clean up your Desktop

 Remember, every desktop icon takes up RAM space.
-Fewer icons — the faster your Mac gets.
+The fewer icons you have, the faster your Mac gets.
 When your Desktop is clean, restart your computer.
-Newly-introduced “Desktop Stacks” feature on macOS Mojave lets you put those icons in order.
+The newly introduced “Desktop Stacks” feature on macOS Mojave lets you put those icons in order.